Beginning Beekeeping Important Questions

 Bees can be trained to get their water from a particular source by scenting the water (almond or vanilla extract are easy to add) and once they start going to one smell they’ll always return to it.
 It’s a good idea to keep the source of water near the hive; it gives them more time to make honey, rather than gathering water.

 What will the bees eat?

-There are many other things to consider when starting with honey bees (such as type of bee, equipment needs, and maintenance); however, these are basics that really need to be considered – and sometimes get overlooked.
+There are many other things to consider when starting with honey bees (such as the type of bee, equipment needs, and maintenance); however, the questions above are the basics that really need to be considered – and sometimes get overlooked.